Bobby Wagner: 2015

-The Seattle Seahawks finished second in the NFC West with a 10–6 record.
-They went on to defeat the Minnesota Vikings, 10–9, in the NFC Wild Card Round and then lost, 31–24, to the Carolina Panthers in the Divisional Round as Wagner recorded 13 combined tackles.
+The Seahawks finished second in the NFC West with a 10–6 record.
+They went on to defeat the Vikings, 10–9, in the NFC Wild Card Round and then lost, 31–24, to the Panthers in the Divisional Round as Wagner recorded 13 combined tackles.
 On January 31, 2016, Wagner played in his first Pro Bowl game and recorded ten combined tackles to help Team Irvin defeat Team Rice, 49–27, and win the 2016 Pro Bowl.

 2016

 Wagner and Wright returned to their respective starting roles in 2016 and were joined by Mike Morgan, who was chosen to replace Bruce Irvin following his departure in free agency to the Oakland Raiders.